garrandall/popular-music-data/tracks/makin--whoopee-ray-charles.md

 Picture that same sweet love nest
 See what a year can bring
-I tell you the boy's washin' dishes 'n, baby clothes He's so ambitious, ooh, I tell you he sews
+I tell you the boy's washin' dishes 'n, baby clothes He's so ambitious, oh, I tell you he sews
 Its really killin', the boy's so willin'
 To make whoopee, whoopee
 You see, I don't make much money